johanpiquet/jopi-loader/README.md

   * When imported the value returned is the full path to the resource.
   * Ex: `import cssFilePath from "my-style.css"`.

-It's also export a module for EsBuild, in order to enable css-modules.
+It's also export a module for EsBuild, to enable css-modules.

 ## How to use?